 TCM Benefits: Seaweed tonifies yin and clears heat and dampness.
 It also resolves water accumulations, eliminates toxins, and relieves phlegm.

 3. Flaxseed (Linseed)

 The humble flaxseed is a tiny but mighty superfood rich in Omega-3 fatty acids, fibre, protein, potassium, and lignans.
 Every tablespoon of flaxseed provides 2 grams of protein, and when you combine this with its high fibre content, it helps you stay satiated for longer.
 This means you will eat less, which helps to keep your weight down.

 The seed also helps with regulating bowel movement and managing heart health and cholesterol levels.
 A study shows that the linoleic acid in flaxseed helps lower systolic blood pressure and reduces the risk of hypertension.

 It’s best to consume ground flaxseed as you may not be able to digest whole flaxseeds completely.
 You can easily add ground flaxseeds into your smoothies, salads, or soups.

-TCM Benefits: Flaxseeds (ya ma zi) tonify yin (passive energy) and help replenish qi and blood.
+TCM Benefits: Flaxseed (ya ma zi) tonify yin (passive energy) and help replenish qi and blood.

 With its unique flavour, parsley is a popular garnish that offers many health benefits.
 It soothes digestion, ensures regular bowel movements, reduces bloating and water retention, as well as supports healthy blood sugar levels.